forta-network/docs/docs/private-alerts.md

-# Private agents
+# Private alerts

-In certain usecases, agent developers may want to keep their agent code and generated findings private.
+In certain usecases, agent developers may want to keep their agent code and generated alerts private.
 Two common techniques can be used to enable this: code obfuscation and data encryption.
 Using obfuscation, agent developers can make their code unreadable so that others cannot determine the scenario it is detecting.
-Using encryption, agent developers can publish findings that are unreadable to anyone but themselves.
+Using encryption, agent developers can publish alerts that are unreadable to anyone but themselves.
 An alternative to encryption is obscurity i.e. use some sort of error code in the finding, like "42", which only the agent developer would understand.

 This guide describes how to make a private Javascript agent using obfuscation and encryption (the same code can be used for Typescript agents as well).
 Private Python agents may be supported in the future.
 You can find the complete [code for this example Javascript private agent](https://github.com/forta-protocol/forta-agent-examples/tree/master/private-agent-js) in the examples repo.
 Let's start with the high gas used agent and turn it into a private agent.